-‘Manhunt 3’ Leak Exposed As Fake By GTA Online News
+‘Manhunt 3’ Leak Exposed As Fake By ‘GTA Online News’

-Talk of Rockstar’s famous survival horror game, Manhunt, was revived recently.
+Talk of Rockstar’s famous survival horror game Manhunt was revived recently.
 A proposed leak of Manhunt 3 was spotted on an Austrian website, leading many to believe that Rockstar would finally release the third installment to the stealth horror series.
 Unfortunately, the tiny glimmer of hope was immediately squashed by GTA Online News.

 Unfortunately, the excitement was short-lived.
 Shortly after news broke about the proposed leak, two news sites stepped forward to reveal the truth.
 GTA Online News announced via Twitter that the cover art used by GameShop for the post was made by a fan two years ago.